 Human beings design messages to reach receivers in many ways.
 Message design logics theory poses three fundamental ways senders construct messages to receivers (O’Keefe, 1987).
 If communication is used to persuade, the complexity of a sender’s message depends upon the cognitive capability of the sender.
 This paper will explain the theory of message design logics in detail, covering the three types of message design logics.
 It will then follow the history and development from the birth in the 1980’s to current day.
-Finally the paper will the theory
+Finally the paper will apply the theory to a current example of persuasion such as communication in the Ebola crisis and critique it.

 Barbara O’Keefe, the author of the theory, divides message complexity into three types: expressive design logic, conventional design logic, and rhetorical design logic (O’Keefe, 1988).
 The first, expressive design logic, is the most basic and focuses on expressing individual thoughts and opinions (O’Keefe, 1988).
+This type of message design merely states what the persuader wants.
 The second, conventional design logic, is described as “a game played cooperatively, according to socially conventional rules and procedures” (O’Keefe, 1988, p.86).
-The third, rhetorical message design logic, the most complex and sophisticated message design focusing on achieving an agreement between the sender and receiver in which the message provides context nlike conventional design logic (O’Keefe, 1988)
+This type of design logic appeals to typical reasons or emotional appeals that would be suitable for any audience.
+The third, rhetorical message design logic, is the most complex and sophisticated message design focusing on achieving an agreement between the sender and receiver in which the message provides context.
+Unlike conventional design logic (O’Keefe, 1988), the rhetorical message design logic is adapted to the particular audience being addressed.

 Expressive design logic is the simplest form of message design and only focuses on expression of thoughts..
-When constructing this type of message the sender does not the receiver.
+When constructing this type of message, the sender does not adapt to the receiver.
 The message is focused around the sender’s goals, opinions, and thoughts.
 Messages in this category are often threats, repetition of information, and complaints about situation the receiver has no control over (O’Keefe, 1988).
 The sender often sounds like a small child when using this type of message design logic, simply reacting to previous messages or current environments.
-“It’s hot,” “I want that dog,” or “on’t even think about it,” are all messages constructed using xpressive design logic.
+“It’s hot,” “I want that dog,” or “Don’t even think about it,” are all messages constructed using expressive design logic.

 Conventional design logic is more complex and considers the receiver’s thoughts and opinions.
 During a communication using this design logic, a sender and receiver will negotiate a shared meaning using a given context.
-The context is dictated by social standards and rules that apply (O’Keefe, 1988).
-Messages usually follow those of John Searle’s peech cts: tterance act, ropositional act, llocutionary act, or erlocutionary act (Searle, 1969).
-These messages demonstrate that the sender and receiver are able to recognize social rules and standards and because of this statements can be somewhat predictable.
+The context is dictated by social standards and rules that apply to typical social situations (O’Keefe, 1988).
+Messages usually follow those of John Searle’s speech acts: utterance act, propositional act, illocutionary act, or perlocutionary act (Searle, 1969).
+These messages demonstrate that the sender and receiver are able to recognize social rules and standards, and, because of this, statements can be somewhat predictable.

-“I want that dog,” (xpressive).
+“I want that dog,” (expressive).

-“No.” “But I will take care of it,” (onventional).
+“No.” “But I will take care of it,” (conventional).

 The third statement demonstrates knowledge that social convention dictates that there is some sort of rebuttal when a request is denied (Searle, 1969).
 The sender also demonstrates knowledge that someone must take care of the dog and is trying to achieve a goal through cooperatively playing a game with the receiver, presumably his or her mother.
+The rebuttal is a general one that acknowledges typical objections someone might make to a request to keep a dog.